farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

     └── Overview.md
 ```
 #### Repository Design
-The repository is intended to be as simplistic as possible, contents were seperated into their relevant directories and irrelevant files and documents were excluded, leaving only files relevant to the compilation, research and testing of the program.
+The repository is construted to be as simplistic as possible, contents were seperated into their relevant directories and irrelevant files and documents were excluded, leaving only files relevant to the compilation, research and testing of the program.

 * Program
     * All code relevant to the running of the actual program will be contained within this folder.
 The `md5.c` file is contained here along with test files which are required for running the test suite within the program. <br><br>Additionally, a single library (getopt.h) is present here.
 After testing the program on different platforms I made the decision to manually include it within the project.
 I had no problems running the program on a Linux machine, however on Windows I experienced compatibility problems.
 After investigating, I found including the library manually here would mean anyone with a compiler could clone the project and execute it without experiencing any compatibility issues [[1]](https://stackoverflow.com/a/10404524/12314065). <i>For an overview on what the code does [see](#code-overview)</i>.